 76ers' Joel Embiid: Questionable for Thursday

-Embiid (back) is listed as questionable for Thursday's game against the 76ers, Jessica Camerato of NBC Sports Philadelphia reports.
+Embiid (back) is questionable to play in Thursday's game against the Trail Blazers, Keith Pompey of the Philadelphia Inquirer reports.
+Embiid, himself, told Jessica Camerato of NBC Sports Philadelphia that he expects to play.

-Embiid took part in Thursday's morning shootaround, which usually bodes well for a potential return.
-That said, the Sixers have always been overly cautious with their big man when it comes to injuries, so there's certainly a chance they still hold him out later this evening.
-Look for Embiid to test out his back during pregame warmups before a final decision is made on his availability.
-If Embiid were to play, that would likely mean less minutes for guys like Richaun Holmes and Amir Johnson.
+Embiid received treatment instead of going through morning shootaround Thursday, though coach Brett Brown said there were "no red flags," so there doesn't appear to be a serious issue at hand.
+Still, considering how the Sixers like to be overly cautious with their star big man, there's a chance Embiid is held out, so continue to monitor his status up until tip-off.
+If Embiid is held out, Richaun Holmes would become an intriguing DFS play, while Amir Johnson would pick up some extra minutes as well.

 More News